In this article

 Regular reconciliation of your petty cash fund ensures that your physical cash on hand plus the total of receipts and vouchers equals the established petty cash fund amount.
 Investigate and resolve any discrepancies when they arise.

 Proper documentation and regular reconciliation are crucial to managing petty cash effectively and ensuring accurate financial records.
-It’s especially important to make sure your financial statements are accurate in the case of audits.
+It’s especially important to make sure your financial statements are accurate in the event of an audit.

 5 reasons to avoid petty cash funds

-Because credit cards and online transactions are common nowadays, petty cash funds are no longer necessary for a healthy business spending culture.
-It’s mostly considered an antiquated practice and often brings more risks than benefits, especially for businesses that mostly operate online.
+Since credit cards and e-payments are more common nowadays, petty cash funds are no longer necessary for a healthy business spending culture.
+Today, it’s mostly considered an outdated practice that often brings more risks than benefits.

 Here are five reasons you might not want a petty cash fund: